jeffallen007/what-would-she-say/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/f1572220-763e-4b3a-b3d1-53746ab6c5ee) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Or start your own project at [Lovable.dev](https://lovable.dev)

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+If you want to work locally using your own IDE, you can clone this repo and develop via a new branch.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)